Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Introduction

 The harmonics emitted from a gas target is the result of a multi-atom contribution, and therefore, are dominated by the coherent radiation.
 For the observation of the incoherent radiation either a single atom experiment should be carried out (when each time a single atom existed in the interaction region), or the emission should be measured at a stray direction far from the phase-matching one \cite{Ware_2016}.

 The structure of the paper is the following.
-In Sec.~\ref{sec:coh} the coherent radiation during tunneling ionization is calculated using the strong field approximation (SFA).
+In Sec.~\ref{sec:coh} the coherent radiation during tunneling ionization is calculated using the SFA.
 Spontaneous emission at the tunneling ionization is discussed in Sec.~\ref{sec:spont}.
-We give estimations of radiation intensities in Sec.~\ref{sec:estim}.
-Our conclusion is given in Sec.~\ref{sec:concl}.
+Relation of our calculations to an experiment is considered in Sec.~\ref{sec:experiment}.
+We give an order of magnitude estimation of radiation intensities in Sec.~\ref{sec:estim}.
+Our conclusions are given in Sec.~\ref{sec:concl}.